Popeye: Copyright expiration

 According to a 1992 case in Japan, Popeye's copyright expired in May 1990 in the country.
 On January 1, 2009, 70 years since the death of his creator, Segar's comic strips (though not the various films, TV shows, theme music, and other media based on them) became public domain in most countries, but remained under copyright in the United States because works published before 1978 in the United States that complied with all copyright formalities are protected for 95 years from publication.

 On January 1, 2025, the Thimble Theatre strip that introduced Popeye entered the public domain.
 It was believed that certain elements of Popeye's character such as eating spinach as a source of strength would not yet be in the public domain.
-However, it was found that the strips in which this aspect, as well as later characters like Bluto and Swee'Pea, were introduced did not have their copyright renewed, which was required to get the full 95 year term of protection.
-King Features only renewed the strip Popeye debuted in alongside one from 1930 and one from 1935, placing most of the Segar run into the public domain.
+However, it was found that the strips in which this aspect, as well as later characters like Bluto and J. Wellington Wimpy, were introduced did not have their copyright renewed, which was required to get the full 95-year term of protection.
+King Features only renewed the strip Popeye debuted in alongside one from 1930, placing all of the pre-May 4, 1933 strips into the public domain.
 Even after Popeye's debut strips entered the public domain, King Features still retains trademarks regarding Popeye's name and image.
 Unlike copyright, trademarks do not expire unless they cease to be used, and King Features has used the Popeye trademark continuously since registering it in 1931.